 Mitchell didn’t walk far to attend services.
 His mansion – it now houses the Wisconsin Club – is across the street from St. James.
 In 1881, when Mitchell’s niece married a local doctor, the banker had a flower-covered bridge erected over Wisconsin Avenue.
 Wedding guests walked from the mansion to the wedding service at St. James without soiling their fine footwear on the muddy street.

 A fire on the evening of Dec.
 31st, 1872, gutted the church’s interior.
-According to the church website, the blaze started in the vicinity of the organ but no exact cause could be determined.
+The blaze started in the vicinity of the organ but no exact cause could be determined.
 At first, it appeared as though the fire would be contained but several errors by the fire department led to the destruction of the building.
 Only the bell tower and a scorched shell of outer walls survived.

 Funds were raised and the church rebuilt using architect Gordon Lloyd’s original drawings.
-Included was a chancel, intended for the original building but omitted for economic reasons.
 The workmen involved in rebuilding the church donated the stone baptistery font.
 On April 19th, 1874 the restored church was once again open for services.

 The church was embarking on its glory years.
 At its peak, St. James was the largest church in the Episcopal Diocese of Milwaukee, a vastly influential congregation in the heart of the city’s thriving downtown.